Continued from Part 2

 Saturday Night Live: “Sexual Harassment and You“

 A possible “biological” explanation of traditional courting behavior

-In the courting arena, in the workplace and elsewhere, it has been up the custom, until very recent times, that only men do the approaching and initiating of relationships, and women waited to be asked.
+In the courting arena, the custom has been, and still is for the most part, that only men do the approaching and initiating of relationships, and women wait to be asked.

 When did this custom start?
 I believe its genesis can be traced to our hominid times two or three million years ago when we were primates evolving into humans.

 That generally meant far fewer females relative to males were available for sex.

 The lopsided ratio, I imagine, fueled the males’ need to move in fast to beat the competition.
 Hence males initiated even before females realized they, too, wanted sex.
 (Sometimes females were fought over.
 The need to fight off competitors may have contributed to males evolving with generally bigger stature and muscles.)

 It’s not that female hominids didn’t initiate sex.
 They did, big time, judging by Fisher’s research and the behavior of today’s animals.
-I’ve seen documentaries in which lionesses back up to lions who weren’t particularly interested at first.
+I’ve watched documentaries in which lionesses back up to lions who weren’t particularly interested at first.
 Female chimpanzees do likewise to male chimps.
 Female monkeys?
 They’re sexual predators:

 “We spent a day following Deidrah, a relatively tranquil, low-key female monkey, who was nevertheless relentlessly stalking — sexually stalking — her object of desire.
 If there’s any objectification going on in the monkey kingdom, it’s the females objectifying the males, chasing them, and sort of all but forcing them.
 It wasn’t just Deidrah, of course — it was all the female monkeys that we were following….”

 For humans, the “male initiates” endured the millennia, from our hominid era to our human era.
-It eventually became viewed as “natural behavior,” paving the way to evolving into a custom because “That’s the way things are ‘supposed to be,’” with both sexes in roughly equal number supporting and enforcing it.
+It eventually became viewed as “natural behavior,” paving the way to becoming a custom because “That’s the way things are ‘supposed to be,’” with both sexes in roughly equal number supporting and enforcing it.

 PRIMARY REFERENCES (Search for the books at http://www.Amazon.com):